makersacademy/bowling-challenge/README.md

 Wrote a test for Frame10 isComplete to be true if roll1 and roll2 are filled but not by a spare of a strike.
 Red.

+- Returned the boolean of if both roll1 and roll2 are not null (i.e. filled).

+Green.

+Wrote a test for Frame10 isComplete to become true if roll1 and roll2 are filled but not by a spare of a strike.
+Red.